defold/doc/docs/en/manuals/addressing.md

 - /team_2/buddy

 ::: sidenote
 Identities are stored as hashed values.
-The runtime also stores the hashed value of each collection identity and uses a rolling hash algorithm to resolve the full address.
+The runtime also stores the hash state for each collection identity which is used to continue hashing relative string to an absolute id.
 :::

 In runtime, the collection grouping do not exist.
 There is no way to find out what collection a specific game object belonged to before compilation.
 Nor is it possible to manipulate all the objects in a collection at once.
 If you need to do such operations, you can easily do the tracking yourself in code.
 Each object's identifier is static, it is guaranteed to stay fixed throughout the object's lifetime.
 This means that you can safely store the identity of an object and use it later.